bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 Imagine cutting the cube in half.
 Find the surface area of each half.
 Add the values together to get the total surface area.

 ### Temperature
-Changind the temperature of a chemical reaction also affects the reaction rate.
+Changing the temperature of a chemical reaction also affects the reaction rate.
 When you heat a substance, its particles move faster.
 Faster-moving particles have more energy, which helps reactants get over the activation energy barrier more quickly.
 Also, faster-moving particles come in contact more often, giving